-Hailing from Philadelphia, Pennsylvania, Cinderella was one of the most successful "hair metal" bands of the late 1980s.
-Though they were initially dismissed for their pouty-lipped good looks, Cinderella eventually earned respect on their high level of musicianship, which outshone many of their hair-metal contemporaries.
+Cinderella was one of the most successful "hair metal" bands of the late 1980s.
+Initially dismissed for their pouty-lipped good looks, the Philadelphia-based band eventually earned respect for their high level of musicianship, which outshone many of their hair-metal contemporaries.

-Cinderella sold seven million albums in the U.S. between 1986 and 1991, scored a half-dozen top-40 singles (including "Shake Me," "Nobody's Fool," and the tear-jerker ballad "Don't Know What You've Got (Till It's Gone)") and shared concert stages with top-tier '80s rock bands like Bon Jovi, the Scorpions, Judas Priest, and Poison.
-It's been more than 20 years since their last studio album, but Cinderella is still a familiar presence on the retro-rock touring circuit to this very day.
+Cinderella sold seven million albums in the U.S. between 1986 and 1991, scored a half-dozen top-40 singles (including "Shake Me," "Nobody's Fool," and the tear-jerker ballad "Don't Know What You've Got (Till It's Gone)") and shared concert stages with top-tier '80s bands like Bon Jovi, the Scorpions, Judas Priest, and Poison.
+It's been almost 30 years since their last studio album, but Cinderella's music is still a familiar presence on retro-rock radio to this day.

 The Infamous "Pat's Chili Dogs" commercial (1983)

 Prior to forming Cinderella in 1983, Tom Keifer (guitar/lead vocals) and Eric Brittingham (bass) had played together in a local Philly-area metal act called Saints in Hell.
 Guitarist Jeff LaBar and drummer Fred Coury came into the picture after Cinderella's original guitarist and drummer left to form the rival glam-metal act Britny Fox.